AlanDeSmet/TIS-100-Hackers-Guide/src/index.markdown

    * [Puzzle Lua](lua.html) documents how TIS-100 interacts with puzzles written in Lua, for use both by puzzles creators and emulator creators.

+       * [Lua Library](lua-library.html) documents the functions and constants available to puzzle Lua.

        * [math.random() and math.randomseed()](random.html) documents how TIS-100's versions of those functions behave and can be reproduced.

        * [Lua Style](lua-style.html) documents the style used by the official puzzles.